-The Certificate in Pre-Nursing Qualifications (CPNQ) prepares students to apply to professional nursing programs.
-The certificate includes General Education Requirements (GER) in communication, computation, and human relations.
-The listed courses provide preand co- requisite preparation for successful application to most nursing programs.
-This certificate exceeds the minimum requirements for the UAA/UAS AAS Registered Nurse (RN) program.
-Further, it includes most of the pre-requisite course requirements for the UAA BS in Nursing program.
+The Certificate in Pre-Nursing Qualifications (CPNQ) prepares students to enter professional nursing programs, the graduates of which sit for a national registered nurse (RN) exam.
+The certificate includes General Education Requirements (GER) in communication, computation and human relations.
+The listed courses provide pre- and co- requisite preparation for successful application to most nursing programs.
+This certificate exceeds the minimum requirements for the UAA/UAS AAS in Nursing program.
+Further, it includes most of the pre-requisite course requirements for the UAA BS in

+Nursing program.
 Completion of this certificate is not a guarantee of admission into any particular nursing program.